 Raspberry Pi are passionate about inspiring and supporting your interest in digital making.

 Sharing their skills and knowledge, Raspberry Pi will support you to develop your digital making skills.
 Making things with technology can help young people learn how to solve problems, build resilience, help their communities and express themselves.

 Raspberry Pi has created a suite of resources to guide you through digital making.

 To watch in full screen, double click the video

 Badge and resources

 We have been working hard to make sure that the badge is relevant and accessible.
 The activities presented here are relevant to scouting, and we will continue to release new activities that support the badge over the coming months.
 We are working to make the Digital Maker Staged Activity Badge accessible by providing every scout leader with the confidence, support, and kit that enables you to offer the badge to your young people.

 Keen to get stuck in?
-Download the activity packs below:
+Check out the activities below

 A lot of our activities use Scratch, a programming, or coding, tool designed for children.
 You can use it to create games, stories and animations and program with art, music and sound.
 If you don’t have access to the internet in your meeting place, you’ll need to do a small amount of preparation with the laptops you’ll be using.
 Full instructions are included in each activity, but you need to download Scratch from the Scratch download page.